TheBrinkk/TheTechDoctor/AzureClould.md

 # Summary
 ## Goal
-> Have a virtual machine/network to remote into. goal is to make dumb terminals that can use the cloud instead of hardware.
-Quickbooks in the cloud is also another priority.
+> Have a virtual machine/network to remote into. goal is to leverage the cloud instead of hardware.

-I have seen 2 different options, manually through Microsoft Azure using the portal or can be done programmatically but for such custom solutions i dont see a reason to automate it yet.
+I have seen 2 different options, manually through Microsoft Azure using the portal or can be done programmatically using Azure Powershell/CLI.

 With Azure, the Azure portal is used manually to create what you need.
 I am not sure about how the resource management/billing would work out but im sure it would be reported.